-- Large footprint which makes cleaning tight spaces tricky
+- Large footprint not ideal for tight spaces

-- Some users report issues with getting the unit to follow maps
+- Some report issues with the unit not following maps

-It does seem that some users have had some issues with the software.
-But with that said, Neato is committed to releasing regular updates.
-So we hope they will listen to user feedback and roll this data into future updates.
+While some users have had some issues with the software, Neato continues to release regular updates.
+Hopefully, they’ll listen to user feedback and include them in future updates.

 Even with it’s 2000 Pa suction power, it does seem to perform best on laminate, hardwood and low pile carpet.
 Thick carpets and rugs seem to pose a real challenge and one it struggles to overcome.

-As tech nerds, we love that you can control the Neato Robotics Botvac D6 Connected via Amazon Echo, Google Home, apps and IFTTT.
-This last method is fantastic if you already have a LighwaveRF or Z-Wave smart home system.
+As tech nerds, having a range of control options is appealing.
+In short, you can control the Neato Robotics Botvac D6 Connected via Amazon Echo, Google Home, apps and IFTTT.

-Firstly, the sleek black design has green accents which makes it appealing to view.
-The motor deliveries 600 Pa of suction power – the smallest in our line up.
-As you’d expect, a Lithium-Ion battery keeps the unit moving.
+The sleek black design is complete with green accents.
+It delivers only 600 Pa of suction power – the smallest in our list.
+A Lithium-Ion battery powers the unit.

-With 90 minutes of cleaning time when fully charged, the Romba 671 will easily clean a small apartment or house.
-At 2 hours, the charging time is quite small and so the unit will be able to clean more in less time.
+With 90 minutes of cleaning time per charge, Romba 671 will easily clean a small apartment or house.
+Charging takes 2 hours and so the unit will clean more in less time.

-What makes the Romba 671 unique is it’s patented 3-Stage Cleaning System.
-This combined with the Dual Multi-Surface Brushes allows for a deep clean.
-Another unique feature is Dirt Detect™ Technology.
-This system recognizes areas with dirt build up and ensure that they are attacked with extra cleaning.
+What makes the Romba 671 unique is it’s patented 3-Stage Cleaning System which uses Dual Multi-Surface Brushes.
+Another unique feature is Dirt Detect™ Technology, which recognizes areas with dirt build-up.
+These areas are then cleaned with extra attention.

-Finally, control, the buttons on the top provide a basic level of programming.
-However, the iRobot HOME App enables you to schedule cleaning from anywhere, at any time.
-Also, the iRobot Romba 671 is compatible with Amazon Alexa and the Google Assistant.
+Finally, the buttons on the top provide a basic level of programming.
+However, the iRobot HOME App enables you to remotely schedule cleaning.
+The iRobot Romba 671 also is compatible with Amazon Alexa and the Google Assistant.